MGTBench: Benchmarking Machine-Generated Text Detection: Conclusion

 \section{Conclusion}

-In this paper, we perform the first systematic quantification of existing MGT detection methods.
-Concretely, we consider 6 metric-based detection methods and 2 model-based detection methods under the most powerful generated pre-trained transformer, i.e., ChatGPT.
-Our extensive evaluation shows that ChatGPT Detector performs the best among all detection methods on different datasets.
-Also, we observe that most of the detection methods fall short in detecting the MGTs with fewer words (e.g., within 25 words) and the detection performance may degrade on the MGTs generated by more carefully designed prompts.
-And ChatGPT Detector remains effective even under those settings.
-We then take a further step to evaluate the robustness of ChatGPT Detector by introducing adversarial attacks to the MGTs.
-We find that, with only small perturbations on the MGTs, ChatGPT Detector can be easily bypassed, which prompts the need for developing more robust MGT detectors.
+In this paper, we perform the first systematic quantification of existing MGT detection methods under the representative powerful LLMs.
+Specifically, we consider 8 metric-based detection methods and 5 model-based detection methods.
+Our analysis reveals that the LM Detector consistently excels across various datasets.
+Additionally, our ablation studies indicate a shortcoming of current methods in accurately distinguishing MGTs with a limited number of words.
+Interestingly, most detection methods demonstrate the ability to achieve satisfactory performance with considerably fewer training samples.
+Moreover, we observe that metric-based methods exhibit better adaptability to different LLMs, whereas model-based methods show superior flexibility in transitioning across diverse datasets.

+We also explore the feasibility of applying existing MGT detection methods to text attribution, a notably more complex task.
+Our findings indicate that model-based methods significantly outperform their metric-based counterparts.
+This effectiveness is attributed to the model-based approaches' proficiency in capturing semantic and syntactic nuances within texts, whereas metric-based methods, dependent mainly on specific metrics, struggle to differentiate between source LLMs in the text attribution task.

+Further, we assess the robustness of MGT detection methods by introducing three different adversarial attacks, namely paraphrasing, random spacing, and adversarial perturbation.
+Our evaluation uncovers a pronounced vulnerability across various detection methods to these attacks.
+This assessment highlights the need to develop more robust MGT detection methods.

-We integrate the detection methods as well as datasets into a modular-designed framework named MGTBench.
-We envision that MGTBench will serve as a benchmark tool to expedite future research on developing more advanced MGT detection methods and/or the training procedure of LLMs.
+To facilitate research in this domain, we integrate the detection methods as well as datasets into a modular-designed framework named MGTBench.
+We envision that MGTBench will serve as a benchmark tool to expedite future research endeavors in enhancing MGT detection methodologies and refining the training processes of LLMs.